-Sections 15.1 and 15.2 are added to the Act.
-Under those sections, in certain circumstances, the Board may review the structure of bargaining units and make orders in respect of the structure of bargaining units.
+Section 15.1 is added to the Act.
+Under that section, in certain circumstances, the Board may review the structure of bargaining units and make orders in respect of the structure of bargaining units, and the parties may by agreement and with the consent of the Board make changes to the structure of bargaining units.